 - With a single test port, it is possible to generate a stimulus signal and measure the response signal in reflection.
-For a measurement example, refer to Chapter 6.2, "Reflection S-parameter measurement", on page 63. - With 2 test ports, full two-port measurements are possible; see Chapter 6.1, "Transmission S-parameter measurement", on page 56.
+For a measurement example, refer to Chapter 6.2, "Reflection S-parameter measurement", on page 76. - With more than one test port, it is possible to perform full two-port, 3-port, ..., or n-port measurements; see Chapter 6.1, "Transmission S-parameter measurement", on page 69.
+In the standard R&S ZNB configuration, all test ports are supplied by a common source.
+Four-port instruments are available with an optional second source.
+For the R&S ZNBT, an internal second source is automatically added if the instrument is equipped with 12 ports or more. - Use a torque wrench when screwing RF cables on the test port connectors. - See also Chapter 3.5, "Considerations for test setup", on page 15.

-However, to use port 2 of a R&S ZND as driving port, you need one of the "bidirectional measurements" options: